 Note that in our setup, households choose optimal amount of market good in home production.
 To test for the possible mechanism described above we constrain the usage of market goods in the model by imposing a restriction that q is same across education levels and that $q \leq \bar{q}$.
 Here \bar{q} is defined to be strictly less than the minimum of the optimal q obtained across all education levels in the main model.
 This modification reduces wife's labor supply at higher education levels, in comparison to our model, but by a negligible amount.
-Since in our original setup q is chosen optimally, households respond to a constant amount of q (which is also lower relative to the optimal) by reducing the total H produced at higher education levels, while H still exceeds the minimum benchmark of \bar{H} for high education groups.
-Thus, even though the total H produced by the household rises with education, the level of H is now lower due to the constraint on the market good.
+Since in our original setup q is chosen optimally, households respond to a constant amount of q (which is also lower relative to the optimal) by reducing the total H produced at higher education levels, while H still exceeds the minimum benchmark of \bar{H} for high education, the level of H is now lower due to the constraint on the market good.
 Hence, instead of increasing time spent on home production by the wife and consequently reducing her labor supply, restricting q primarily results in lower production of the home produced good.
 Thus, the absence or low supply of market goods may not explain the observed levels of women's time spent on market work in India.37

-37It is, of course, possible that our measure of home produced good is imperfect - the benchmark level of home production may be higher than what the available data on education expenditure reveals.
+$^{^{37}}$ It is, of course, possible that our measure of home produced good is imperfect - the benchmark level of home production may be higher than what the available data on education expenditure reveals.
 Given this caveat, the observed gap between women's predicted and the actual labor supply could be bridged by accounting for limited supply of market goods and higher social norm on home good production.